 Carbon handlebars are becoming an increasingly common sight on high-end road bikes.
 It’s easy to see why in some senses.
 As well as undoubtedly looking cool, carbon can be moulded into whatever shape a manufacturer likes and it also has the potential to shave off a little weight.
 Carbon also naturally dampens vibrations, so it can be a more comfortable option.

-However, as we explained in this video on expensive road bike upgrades you don’t need, if you haven’t got carbon bars, don’t feel like you should rush out and buy some.
+However, as we explained in this video on expensive road bike upgrades you don’t need, if you haven’t got carbon bars, don’t feel you should rush out and buy some.

 For the relative cost, the weight saved by switching to carbon bars is fairly minimal and humble aluminium bars offer essentially the same performance at a much lower cost.
-An aluminium handlebar is also less likely be get damaged beyond repair in a crash.
+An aluminium handlebar is also less likely get damaged beyond repair in a crash.

 Thanks to advances in manufacturing techniques, you can even get aluminium bars with aerodynamically shaped top sections these days.